 What can you or SuttonNet do if your website has been deleted?

-Every few years or so, SuttonNet upgrades to a new server.
+Every few years, SuttonNet upgrades to a new server.
 This entails:

-An orchestrated 'denial of service' (DOS) attack can bring a webserver down.
-This form of hacker attack overwhelms a web server with 100 000s of automated 'requests' from infected, illegally accessed computers around the world.
-It's an unlikely scenario.
-In 20 years of webhosting, Bill has seen a DOS attack just once, before SuttonNet began.
-We and our US support crew would jump into action to deal with any attack.
+An orchestrated 'distributed denial of service' (DDoS) attack can bring a webserver down.
+DDoS may target a particular website, eg if a crooked business pays hackers to attack their competitor's site.
+DDoS overwhelms a web server with 100 000s of automated 'requests' from infected, illegally accessed computers around the world.
+We and our US support crew would jump into action to deal with a DDoS attack.

 The Internet relies on a huge interplay of satellites, cables, connecting computers etc worldwide.
 Sometimes a link breaks down, along the chain between you or your customers and the server where your website lives.